 “Why?
 So You can cover for Him?
 The Little Prick spoils everything of Mine.”

 “One more word,” the Lord jeers.
 “There.
 I said it.
-What are You going to do about it?
+What are You going to do?
 Let’s see You do something.
 Michael!
 Michael, get your bougie self over here.
 Tell Mother how you had to stuff Jude inside the Earth when it came time for us to switch.
 How you had to stomp on His fingers and push Him down there because He wouldn’t go like He was supposed to.
 It was disgraceful.”

 “Did you really?” the Virgin asks, astonished.
 “Step on his hands?”